Final post-production direction

 1

-Align the visual direction
+Align direction

 2